jeremytuesley/typescript-practice/notes.md

 ## Some points about TypeScript

 - files end in .tsx
-- strict to true in config, harder at best but better in long run
+- strict to true in config, harder at first but better in long run
 - catches errors in development before it makes it into production
 - does not replace TDD. can detect poorly structured code in advance, but not bad logic
 - **try to never use any**